-

 Complainant and Respondent Expectations

-All students, student groups, and student organizations will be entitled to the same rights in all investigations and resolution processes relating to reports of alleged violations of the Student Code of Conduct.
+- All Respondents will be entitled to the same rights in all investigations and resolution processes relating to reports of alleged violations of the Student Code of Conduct.

-All students, student groups, and student organizations will be presumed not to have violated the Student Code of Conduct unless it is proven that it is more likely than not that a violation has occurred.
+- All Respondents will be presumed not to have violated the Student Code of Conduct unless it is proven that it is more likely than not that a violation has occurred.

-All students, student groups, and student organizations will be advised of their rights, in writing, during their first meeting with the Associate Dean, or designee.
+- All Respondents will be advised of their rights, in writing, during their first meeting with the Director of Student Conduct & Community Standards, or designee.

-Be accompanied by an Advisor of the student’s, student group’s, or student organization’s choice throughout the investigation and resolution process;
+- Be accompanied by an Advisor of the Respondent's choice throughout the investigation and resolution process;

-Request reasonable accommodations from the Office of Disability Services or the Office of Human Resources (for employees) to ensure full and equitable participation in the investigation and resolution process;
+- Request reasonable accommodations from the Office of Student Accommodations and Testing or the Office of Human Resources (for employees) to ensure full and equitable participation in the investigation and resolution process;

-Review, after any required redaction, all information to be considered in determining the outcome of the case upon request by scheduling an appointment with the Associate Dean or designee;
+- Review, after any required redaction, all information to be considered in determining the outcome of the case upon request by scheduling an appointment with the Director of Student Conduct & Community Standards or designee;

-Request the Dean of Students (or designee) consider removing the individual responsible for investigating or resolving an alleged violation from a case based on actual or perceived bias; and
+- Request the Vice President for Student Affairs or their designee to consider removing the individual responsible for investigating or resolving an alleged violation from a case based on actual or perceived bias; and

-Any student, student group, or student organization may elect to waive any of the aforementioned expectations so long as the waiver is communicated in writing.
+- Any Respondent may elect to waive any of the aforementioned expectations so long as the waiver is communicated in writing.

 -